WireSock Secure Connect — wiresock-client.exe

 run

-Starts the WireSock VPN Client as a regular process (not as a service).
+Starts WireSock Secure Connect as a regular process (not as a service).

 Accepts the same options as 'install', without the start type, account, and password.